 I guess you got the idea.

 I hope you found the list helpful.
-Let us know (in the comment section) if you have any questions or want to share your experience.
+Let us know if you have any questions or want to share your experience.
 I wish you the best of luck with your career.